MicrosoftDocs/bot-docs/articles/language-generation/bot-builder-howto-use-lg-templates.md

 Notice how the `WelcomeCard` template is referenced in the creation of the **welcomeCard** constant.

 ---

+Now that your bot can reference templates, it's time to starting creating templates in LG files.
+By using LG you easily add conversational variety.

 ## Create a simple response template